-3 Things You Should Keep In Mind To Have A Results Driven Website
+3 Tips To Building A Results Driven Website

 If you've ever needed a website you may have had one of the following thoughts "If I don't have a website, it's not real", "I need to rank high on search!", "Everyone's shopping online these days".
 When I started building my own business I had some similar thoughts.
-But what is often forgotten at the early stage of deciding to create a website is asking the right questions.
-Questions that will create a results driven website.
+But what is often forgotten at the early stage of creating a website for your business is the end goal.
+You want to make sure you have a results driven website.
 What do I mean by a "results driven website"?
 Having your intended audience take the actions you wanted them to take on your website and ultimately making your business money.
-To put this another way, do you (or have you ever had) a have a website that wasn't getting you the results you needed?
-While there may be a few reasons for the gap between expectations and results, I find that the solution can be found by answering the following questions as you look to design or re-design your website.
+To put this another way, do you have a website that wasn't getting you the results you want?
+Now don't get me wrong, there are a number of reasons you could be seeing a gap between the results you want and the results you're getting.
+But I find if you answer the following questions as you design each page of your website, you'll see a difference in your results:

 1. What are your business goals?